 Programs

-Violet Programs enable granular permissions to Violet Requirements and other features.
+Violet Programs contain data like Requirements, Schedules and Systems.
+They can be used to enable granular permissions to Requirements and other features.

 To create a new program, navigate to Tools → Programs and click +Program: